 - JongQuite Quiet report (Delft, The Netherlands / Dec 2014)

-Alexandra Alden (23) is a Maltese musician who is currently residing in Rotterdam, The Netherlands, where she is studying Jazz music at the Conservatory of Rotterdam (CODARTS).
+Alexandra Alden (24) is a Maltese musician who is currently residing in Rotterdam, The Netherlands, where she graduated with a Bachelor's degree in Jazz music at the Conservatory of Rotterdam (CODARTS).

 Alexandra's family moved to Germany when she was two and they lived there until she was age nine - afterwards moving back to Malta until she left to pursue music in The Netherlands at age nineteen.